C-sortable words as green mutation sequences: C-sortable words

 In the finite case, there are two more consequences.
 The first one is about the supporting trees of the (cluster) exchange graphs.

 \begin{corollary} Let $Q$ be a Dynkin quiver.
 For any $\h\in\EG_Q$, there is a unique $c$-sortable word $\w$ such that $\h=\h_{\gm}$.
-Equivalently, the tree of $c$-sortable word $\w$ (with respect to the week order) is isomorphic to a supporting tree of the exchange graph $\EG_Q$. \end{corollary} \begin{proof} First, notice that all $c$-sortable words forms a tree with respect to the week order.
-Then the corollary follows from $3^\circ$ of Theorem~\ref{thm:main} and the fact that any torsion class in $\h_Q$ is finite. \end{proof}
+Equivalently, the Hasse diagram of the $c$-sortable word $\w$ (w.r.t. the weak order) is isomorphic to a supporting tree of the exchange graph $\EG_Q$. \end{corollary} \begin{proof} The corollary follows from $3^\circ$ of Theorem~\ref{thm:main} and the fact that any torsion class in $\h_Q$ is finite. \end{proof}

 We finish this section by showing a formula of a $T$-reduced expression for noncrossing partitions via red vertices.
 Let $\nc_c$ be Reading's map from $c$-sortable words to noncrossing partitions.
 We have the following formula.